0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 ### Conclusion and How to to get your training

-Leaning Cyber Security is hard, there are a lot of concept you need to know and understand, a lot of
+Learning Cyber Security is hard, there are a lot of concept you need to know and understand, a lot of time is just compliance and doing data analysis, asset managment and spread sheet